locnnil/workshop/docs/tutorial/index.rst

        channel:  ~   2024-12-15  (x1)

-Note that the hack SDK lists the time of last update and the revision instead of the channel name;
+Note that the hack SDK lists the time of last update and the local revision (:samp:`x1`) instead of the channel name, which is given as :samp:`~` because it's a local SDK.
-if you edit the definition multiple times, the revision will be incremented.
+If you edit the definition, the revision will be incremented.

 Another form of the :command:`workshop hack` command enables you to edit a specific :ref:`hook <exp_hooks>`: